sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 ##### Delayed Payout

-Delayed payout is a payment that is paid but not yet transferred to final receiver.
+Delayed payout is a payment that is scheduled but not yet transferred to the final receiver.

 ##### Commission